- Description: This setting is used to describe the dispatch type. It's best to be very specific.

 - In each of these cases, the line or machine continues to run until the time that it is taken out of production to correct the problem

 - For scheduled dispatch events that launch hours or days prior to the actual time of action and response time have no impact on machine availability.

 - Allow Only One Dispatch per Machine Open Simultaneously: This setting is used to limit 1 critical Dispatch Type against a machine at any given time.
 If this option is selected and the machine already has open dispatch of the same type operator will receive "Machine is Already Down for Critical Dispatch Type".
 This setting essentially marks the Dispatch Type as critical.

 - Available for Selection in New Dispatch Screen: Disabling this setting would remove the Dispatch Type from being selected in the New Dispatch Screen.

 View Dispatch Settings

 - Flag Dispatcher Until Dispatched: This setting is used to flag the dispatcher with visual and audible signal when a new dispatch has been submitted.
 Note: not typically used for sites self-dispatching.

 - Display Lines Downtime Cost on Dispatch Screen: This setting is used to display the cost of downtime on each dispatch on the main screen.

-- Highlight on Critical Machine: This setting sets the dispatch screen background color to a hot pink color when dispatch type is selected for a critical machine.
+- Highlight on Critical Machine: This setting sets the dispatch screen background color to a hot pink color when the dispatch type is selected for a critical machine.

 Edit Dispatch Settings